azmiozgen/text-detection/README.md

 `pip install -r requirements.txt`

+Or you can create conda environment with

+`conda create -f requirements.yml`

-For OCR assistance, install Tesseract
+For OCR assistance, install Tesseract from package manager

 `sudo apt install tesseract-ocr`

 ## USAGE